animesh-vit/Cursor-IDE-Setup/README.md

         2. Search for Claude Code.
         3. Click Install.
         4. Sign in to your Claude account if prompted.
-    - Installed the *Codex extension*. *(Similar steps a above)*
+    - Installed the *Codex extension*. *(Similar steps as above)*

         1. Search for Codex in the Extensions panel.
         2. Click Install.
         3. Sign in to your OpenAI account if prompted.

   > [!NOTE]
   > Depending on the extension version and existing account sessions, you may not be prompted to sign in to OpenAI or Claude during installation.

 8. Created a public GitHub repository.
    - Log in to GitHub.